Petetunze/Random_Image_Generator/README.md

 - Next, the images are saves into an array of type File[] to be looped througth and layered onto a BufferedImage.
 - Finally, the image is saved into the output folder.

-Program Outline for Auto Uploader: Simple Python script to navigate Chrome and upload the images.
-Lots of try-excepts to make sure the program doesn't straight up crash.
-Used Selenium to navigate the pages.

-Note: These programs are more of an archival thing.
-While it can be used by someone else, it is not recommended.
-Additionally, this project was written myself.
+Additionally, this code was written myself.
-The images were drawn by colleagues.
+The images were drawn by colleagues, so much credit to them!
-While the general NFT project didn't get far, it was a valuable learning expierence to try new things.